zkmkarlsruhe/ofxTensorFlow2/example_keyword_spotting/README.md

  export the model as _SavedModel_.
 After loading the .h5 file we wrap the call to the model.
 This allows us to change the signature of the _SavedModel_ and to specify `training=False`.
-The later is very important as some layers (such as Dropout) act different during training and will not get correctly initialized in C++.
+The later may be necessary as some layers (such as Dropout) act different during training.

 ```python
 @tf.function(input_signature=[tf.TensorSpec([None, None], dtype=tf.float32)])